Science

 Science at KS4

 Students will follow the AQA 9-1 specification, taking the Separate Sciences (higher tier) route which results in three GCSEs, one each for Biology, Chemistry and Physics.
+All sets are taught the full curriculum with the end goal being that all students are equipped to sit higher tier papers in the separate sciences at the end of the course.
+Within each set the pace of teaching is adapted to suit the needs of the boys in that set.

 Lessons will be taught separately by subject specialists, as Biology, Chemistry or Physics.
 Students are provided with textbooks for each science.
-There is an opportunity to purchase an my-gcsescience.com account at a discounted rate to further support their learning.
+There is an opportunity to purchase a my-gcsescience.com account at a discounted rate to further support their learning.

 All external exams will take place at the end of Year 11.
 Each subject will have two 1 hour and 45 minute exams, each worth 50% of the GCSE.

 There is no formal practical skills assessment for students, although students will be expected to have completed some required practicals.
 Practical content will however be examined in the written papers.
 Practical questions will account for at least 15% of the overall marks.
-Students will achieve a grade 9-1 (where 9 is the highest grade).